Prince781/picoctf/pngornot/explanation.md

 If we look at our PNG file, we see that the header "IEND" comes before some additional data.
 "IEND" is the Chunk Type indicating the end of the PNG.
 It is four bytes long.
-It's chunk data will be of 0-byte length, and its CRC will be 4 bytes.
+Its chunk data will be of 0-byte length, and its CRC will be 4 bytes.
 Therefore, the end of this chunk will be at 0x604 (start of Chunk Type, or "I") + 8 = 0x60C.
 From there on, we have our data.